The single most important skill you will ever learn is in itself an oxymoron.

 Got a spare few hours?

-For me then this affords opportunity for those who have taught themselves the skill I allude to; to learn how to learn and have the desire to maniacally do so for the rest of your life.
+This affords a huge opportunity for those who have taught themselves the skill I allude to; to learn how to learn and have the desire to maniacally do so for the rest of your life.

-Self-directed learning enables you to learn the skills that you are most passionate about and employ them in innovative way to achieve your goals and ambitions.
+Self-directed learning enables you to learn the skills that you are most passionate about and innovatively employ them to achieve your goals and ambitions.

 Find what interests you and expand your horizons through learning.
 Schools are irreparably broken, they teach you memory skills required to pass exams at the detriment of teaching you what it means to learn.